Postdoctoral Research Fellow

 Pholpat (Big) Durongbhan

-I develop reproducible quantitative methods for biomedical imaging and time-series data.
-My work builds high-resolution CT and synchrotron pipelines for osteochondral morphometrics, alongside signal-analysis frameworks spanning EEG and acoustics.
-I focus on validated feature extraction, interpretable modelling of structure–function relationships, and workflow automation that turns complex datasets into clinically meaningful metrics.
+I develop reproducible quantitative methods for high-resolution biomedical imaging and time-series data, with a focus on CT, synchrotron, and microscopy imaging.My work spans validated feature extraction, interpretable modelling of structure–function relationships, and workflow automation, turning complex datasets into clinically meaningful metrics.

 A portrait of Pholpat Durongbhan.